Włodzimierz Jastrzębski

-Włodzimierz Jastrzębski (born 3 September 1939, in Bydgoszcz) is a Polish historian, a retired professor of Kazimierz Wielki University in Bydgoszcz.
-He specializes in Polish history during World War II.
-He studied Bloody Sunday, a sequence of events that took place in Bydgoszcz (Bromberg), a Polish city with a sizable German minority, between 3 and 4 September 1939, immediately after the German invasion of Poland, supporting the "traditional Polish POV" until recently, when he cancelled his results.
+Włodzimierz Jastrzębski (3 September 1939 – 26 January 2024) was a Polish historian and a professor of Kazimierz Wielki University in Bydgoszcz, born in Siedlce.
+He specialized in Polish history during World War II.
+He studied Bloody Sunday, a sequence of events that took place in Bydgoszcz (Bromberg), a Polish city with a sizable German minority, between 3 and 4 September 1939, immediately after the German invasion of Poland, supporting the "traditional Polish POV" until later, when he cancelled his results.